Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Related work

-Recent \gls{ehr} modeling works have shifted towards architectures beyond BERT, often surpassing it at longer context lengths \cite{antikainen2023transformers, yang2023transformehr, fallahpour2024ehrmamba, wornow2024context}.
+Recent \gls{ehr} modeling works have shifted towards architectures beyond BERT, often surpassing it at longer context lengths \cite{yang2023transformehr, fallahpour2024ehrmamba, wornow2024context, antikainen2023transformers}.
 Antikainen et al. \cite{antikainen2023transformers} demonstrated that XLNet \cite{yang2019xlnet} is a competitive alternative to BERT capturing more positive cases.
 TransformEHR \cite{yang2023transformehr} introduced a new pretraining objective by forecasting all diagnoses in a single visit using an encoder–decoder framework.
-Fallahpour et al. \cite{fallahpour2024ehrmamba} demonstrated that Mamba paired with multi-task learning outperformed Transformer-based architectures for a context length of 2048.
-However, the comparison did not investigate more modern Transformer architectures or the Mamba performance at varying context lengths.
-Wornow et al. \cite{wornow2024context} evaluated sequence models on various benchmark prediction tasks and \gls{ehr} properties, such as token repetition and visit irregularity, showing that Mamba is more robust to longer context lengths beyond 4k tokens but achieves a reduced discriminative performance compared to Transformer-based models on 1k tokens.
-Given Mamba's competitive performance compared to Transformers, Mamba has found widespread applications in \gls{dl} fields, including language models \cite{waleffe2024empirical} or computer vision \cite{liu2024vision}.
-However, it is still unexplored how Mamba performs on shorter sequences ($\leq$ 512 tokens), in clinical settings especially.
+EHRMamba \cite{fallahpour2024ehrmamba} paired Mamba with multi-task learning and outperformed Transformers at a context length of 2048.
+However, the study did not investigate Transformer++ or Mamba at varying context lengths.
+Wornow et al. \cite{wornow2024context} evaluated sequence models on various benchmark prediction tasks and \gls{ehr} properties, such as token repetition and visit irregularity, showing that Mamba is more robust at longer context lengths beyond 4k tokens but achieves a reduced discriminative performance at 1k tokens compared to Transformers++.

-The following ablation studies were conducted in \glspl{ehr} modeling: BRLTM \cite{meng2021bidirectional} removed clinical concepts sequentially during pre-training and found that the precision increased towards smaller vocabularies and larger embedding size, whereas the size of the optimized model hyperparameters decreased.
-Different patient representations were compared in CEHR-BERT \cite{pang2021cehr} highlighting the importance of the [ATT] token, whereas Wornow et al. \cite{wornow2024context} findings indicate that the model-dependent benefits of [ATT].
-Moreover, Wornow et al. \cite{wornow2024context} compared various recent architectures at longer context lengths, ranging from 512 to 16384 tokens conditioned on the model architecture.
-The utilization of complete diagnosis and medication codes was reported as minor gains in CORE-BEHRT \cite{odgaard2024core}.
-Therefore, this work fills a gap for an ablation study which provides insights from various properties, covering tokenization, model configurations, temporal data preprocessing and data availability, for different model architectures.